 you are among the few people whose unlawful presence in the United States does not make a difference in your eligibility to use this U.S.-based adjustment of status procedure.

-(But anyone reading this who entered the U.S. without permission or inspection, or whose green card eligibility is based on a family or employment relationship that puts them in the "visa preference" category, with a "priority date" in a category where a long waiting list has developed is probably not eligible for adjustment of status, and will have to go the consular interview outside the United States.)
+Nevertheless, anyone reading this who entered the U.S. without permission or inspection, or whose green card eligibility is based on a family or employment relationship that puts them in the "visa preference" category with a "priority date" in a category where a long waiting list has developed is probably not eligible for adjustment of status, and will have to go the consular interview outside the United States.

-For more information, see the Marriage-Based Visas and Green Cards section of Nolo's website or get the book Fiance and Marriage Visas: A Couple's Guide to U.S. Immigration, by Ilona Bray (Nolo), which contains comprehensive, easy-to-understand instructions on eligibility and application procedures.
+See the Marriage-Based Visas and Green Cards section of Nolo's website or get the book Fiance and Marriage Visas: A Couple's Guide to U.S. Immigration, by Ilona Bray (Nolo), which contains comprehensive, easy-to-understand instructions on eligibility and application procedures.
 And for a personal analysis of your situation and assistance with gathering documents, preparing paperwork, and more, consult an experienced immigration attorney.